HomeTaxesTax relief

 What’s the difference between tax relief and tax credits?

-While tax relief reduces the amount of your income on which you pay tax, tax credits reduce the amount of tax that you actually have to pay.
+While tax relief reduces the amount of your income that is taxed, tax credits reduce the amount of tax that you actually have to pay.
 With tax relief, the amount you receive is usually determined by the rate of income tax you pay, but Revenue deducts it before your tax is calculated.
-In contrast, tax credit is a specific euro amount that makes the tax bill smaller for certain groups of people.
+In contrast, a tax credit is a specific euro amount that makes the tax bill smaller for certain groups of people.

 Common tax credits in Ireland include the employee tax credit and home carer tax credit, which some people qualify for based on their personal circumstances.
 Plus, everyone is entitled to a personal tax credit that varies depending on whether they are a single person, married or in a civil partnership, or widowed or a surviving civil partner.